 These three categories hold the equivalent executables for the earlier Package based categories.
 This is needed because although we can look for installations with categories, if we wish to list version dispersions and so forth we need to go to the executable level.
 Once again, full customization is possible, change the entries as you wish to match any particular executables you wish to track.

-The pack also contains three campaigns, which can be used as wished.
+The pack also contains five campaigns, which can be used as wished.

 This campaign is particularly aimed at quickly informing people of service outages or degradations.
 When connected remotely it can be frustrating if services go offline, so this campaign allows the quick delivery of service status messages.
 The pack includes a campaign targeted for Microsoft Teams, however this can be modified to cover any service name.

 This campaign is aimed at the well-being of employees from a non-IT perspective.
 While working remotely it is important not just to track the technical side of the employee experience but also their overall happiness and satisfaction with their remote working experience.
 The campaign is targeted at Remote Workers by default.

 This campaign is launched when the Remote Action "Get Wifi Signal Strength" is launched against a remote device.
 The WiFi network at the remote destination is measured and should it be below a certain threshold (one of the input parameters) then it will launch this Campaign, which is self help for the user.
 We encourage you to modify the Campaign with any self help tips that you would like to bring in for your Organization.
 The Campaign also asks the User whether the tips were useful so it brings an understanding as to whether the tips being offered are of use.